Quercus robur

-Quercus robur, the pedunculate oak, is a species of flowering plant in the beech and oak family, Fagaceae.
+Quercus robur, the pedunculate (or "English") oak, is a species of flowering plant in the beech and oak family, Fagaceae.
 It is a large tree, native to most of Europe and western Asia, and is widely cultivated in other temperate regions.
-It grows on circumneutral soils in the lowlands and is notable for its value to natural ecosystems, supporting a very wide diversity of herbivorous insects and other pests, predators and pathogens.
+It grows on soils of near neutral acidity in the lowlands and is notable for its value to natural ecosystems, supporting a very wide diversity of herbivorous insects and other pests, predators and pathogens.